22 December 2017

 12 May 2017

-Islington Museum has already had plenty to do with the ‘Away from the Western Front’ project, hosting the official launch and the first meeting of the partners on 28th April 2017.
-Museum staff and volunteers have been continuing with the transcription of the War Diary of the local regiment, the Finsbury Rifles, as you can see on the blog, and work has started on the educational project which we are funding.
-Animation company Chocolate Films has been engaged and will work with young people during August in a series of workshops at Platform youth centre.
+Islington Museum has already had plenty to do with the ‘Away from the Western Front’ project, hosting the official launch and the first meeting of the partners on 28 April 2017.
+Museum staff and volunteers have been continuing with the transcription of the War Diary of the local regiment, the Finsbury Rifles and work has started on the educational project which we are funding.
+Animation company, Chocolate Films. has been engaged and will work with young people during August on a series of workshops at Platform youth centre.